MemreYigit/crssoftstaj/README.md

 Note:
 If the project is not running on port 5111, you can update the configuration in one of the following ways:
 - In Visual Studio, click the small drop-down arrow next to IIS Express, go to Debug Properties, and change the port.
-- Alternatively, update the Program.cs file in the CORS configuration to include the correct origin:
+- Alternatively, update the Program.cs file in the backend and the api.tsx file in the frontend to use the correct origin.
-    ```
+    ``` Backend
     builder.Services.AddCors(o =>
     {
         o.AddPolicy("Spa", p => p